ars3niy/tdlib-purple/README.md

 * List of members in a group
 * User pictures

+## Installation

+RPM packages for Fedora and openSUSE are available at https://download.opensuse.org/repositories/home:/ars3niy/ .

+Alternatively, build from source (see below).

 ## Debugging vs. privacy

 It's good to have debug log at hand whenever a glitch is observed, or to be able to reproduce the glitch with loggin turned on.
 With pidgin, debug log can be turn on like this: